cy33hc/vita-smb-client/README.md

+# This repo is archived, please refer to the superceded version. https://github.com/cy33hc/vita-ezremote-client

 # vita-smb-client
 Simple SMB Client App for Vita for connecting to remote Windows Shares, Linux SMB Shares and NAS SMB shares to transfer files back and forth.